onzfonz/comp227/src/content/0/en/part0b.md

 <div class="content">

-Before we start programming, we will go through some principles of web development by examining an example application at **<https://studies.cs.helsinki.fi/exampleapp>**.
+Before we start programming, we will go through some principles of web development by examining an example application at **<https://227demo.djosv.com>**.

 The application exists only to demonstrate some basic concepts of the course, and is, by no means, an example of *how* a modern web application should be made.
 On the contrary, it demonstrates some old techniques of web development, which could even be considered *bad practices* nowadays.

-Code will conform to contemporary best practices from [part 1](/part1) onwards.
+We will try to conform to contemporary best practices starting with [part 1](/part1).

-Open the [example application](https://studies.cs.helsinki.fi/exampleapp) in your browser.
+Open the [example application](https://227demo.djosv.com) in your browser.
 Sometimes this takes a while.

 **The 1st rule of web development**: Always keep the Developer Console open on your web browser.